shiftsmartinc/orient-express/README.md

 ### Train Model

 Train a regular model.
-In the example below, it's xgboost model.
+In the example below, it's xgboost model, trained on the Titanic dataset.

 ```python